 Sadly, yes, cheap web designers often disappear, giving the rest of us a bad name.
 So learn to spot the signs and don’t risk your business on them.
 Still, don’t assume malice, either.
 Very few deserve that.

 Who Are These “Flaky” Cheap Web Designers?

 The backgrounds and motives of these web designers vary, but most think they are helping.
 They know many small firms aren’t very web-savvy.
 They know (or think) they are.
 What they don’t understand is business, or the need for ongoing support.

-So they aren’t bad people, or typically flaky.
+So most aren’t bad people, or typically flaky.
 Some of them are talented, experienced web professionals.

-Others aren’t, but think building a business website is just a matter of a few pretty pictures and a DIY web building platform.
+Others aren’t so experienced, but think building a business website is just a matter of a few pretty pictures and a DIY web building platform.
 As if buying a spanner could make them an engineer.
 They may have tried it for themselves, or built a personal site or two (which are totally different).